Gardaí and RSA highlight impact of drink driving in new Christmas and New Year road safety campaign

 An Garda Síochána and The Road Safety Authority (RSA) have called on drivers to act responsibly and to not be tempted to drink and drive this Christmas and New Year period.

-Launching today at An Garda Síochána Headquarters in Dublin, this year’s Christmas and New Year road safety appeal focuses on the dangers of driving under the influence of alcohol and the devastating loss of life and serious injuries it can cause.
+Launching this week at An Garda Síochána Headquarters in Dublin, this year’s Christmas and New Year road safety appeal focuses on the dangers of driving under the influence of alcohol and the devastating loss of life and serious injuries it can cause.

 Almost seven out of ten fatalities were male, while almost two thirds of serious injuries were male.
 The time period 4pm to 8pm was highlighted as the highest risk for fatalities.
 Serious injuries tended to occur predominantly late afternoon/evening, with over half (51 per cent) occurring from 12pm through to 8pm.